 We have lots of Arum in the garden, a lot are the wild ones , but also we have plenty of Arum italicum marmoratum with the beautiful marbled leaves.
 Their berries stand out in the shade where they love to live.

 The eating apple trees are groaning with apples this year.
 Even after I have picked plenty there will be loads to keep the birds happy.
+I had to have Tree surgeon north east come out and trim back some of my apple trees.

 I think my cooking apple tree is a Bramley, again it is laden, plenty for both me, the birds and little mammals.